genterist/BKT-Jupyter/README.md

 ## Execute codes

 6. Contents are organized by blocks.
 On the top left of each block, there is a play button.
 Once clicked, the codes within the block will be executed.
 Blocks have to be executed sequentially and in order.
 Another short cut is CTRL-F9 (automate execution of code blocks)

+## Results

+7. Results will be exported to .csv files per student in the format of <student ID>.csv .
+If running on Google Colab, files will be stored in the "Files" tab on the left.
+"Refresh" button may be used to get the latest list of files.
+Output files will not be automatically saved to local machine for security reasons.
+Output files will also be earased when a Google Colab session terminates (if browser is closed or client machine hybernates)